zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an algorithm engineer in the reginal Search & Recommendation Group at Lazada.
+I am an algorithm engineer in the regional Search & Recommendation Group at Lazada, Singapore.

 I obtained my PhD from Nanyang Technological University (NTU), Singapore, supervised by Prof. Miao Chunyan.
+My research interests are natural langauge processing (NLP) and recommendation systems (RS).
 My undergrad study is at NTU as well 😃.
-My research interests are natural langauge processing (NLP) and recommendation systems (RS).

 Interested in these research areas?
 Check out my [paper reading notes](https://github.com/zhongpeixiang/AI-NLP-Paper-Readings) on my Github.